shinglyu/QuantumVim/README.md

 * `J`, `K`: switch to previous/next tab
 * `r`, `R`: reload page (`R` bypass the local web cache)
 * `gg`, `G`: go to the top/bottom of the page
+* When focusing on an `<input>` element.
+It will automatically enters the INSERT MODE.

 # TODO:
 * `h`, `l`: scroll